Vannes: Breton War of Succession

 In 1342, Vannes was besieged four times between forces from both sides of the Breton War of Succession.
 The city's defending commander, Olivier IV de Clisson, was captured by the English but finally released.
 The French eventually executed him since they suspected him of being a traitor since the ransom was unusually low.

+14th–17th centuries

+Vannes was the capital of the duchy of Brittany in the 14th and 15th centuries.
+Duke Arthur II was entombed there, and Duke John IV "the Conqueror" heavily fortified the city and the Ramparts.
+The Franco–English Tournament of Vannes took place in 1381.
+Both John V and Francis I were born in Vannes at the Château de l'Hermine.

+The appellate court the Parlement of Brittany at Vannes was made a sovereign court in 1485 by Duke Francis II but was soon subordinated to the royal Paris courts.
+After 1553 it moved to Nantes and Rennes.
+It returned to Vannes from 1675 to 1690, causing a significant influx of wealthy residents, their servants, and their suppliers.

+The Court of Auditors of Brittany was established in Vannes in the 13th century, and remained there until 1491, when it moved to Nantes due to the personal union of Anne of Brittany and Charles VIII.

 18th century

 In 1759, Vannes was used as the staging point for a planned French invasion of Britain.
 A large army was assembled there, but it was never able to sail after the French naval defeat at the Battle of Quiberon Bay in November 1759.

 In 1795, during the French Revolution, French forces based in Vannes successfully repelled a planned British-Royalist invasion through Quiberon.

+19th century

+The Hôtel de Ville was completed in 1886.